 We stayed at Barbieri Sol Hostel, and its best characteristics were the free breakfast and incredibly central location that served us well for exploring with limited time.

-As we were already located next to the central Plaza del Sol, we circled some main sights on our tourist map, and, despite the 95-degree Fahrenheit sunny weather, we set out with cameras and water bottles to go see the most famous sights.
+As we were already located next to the central Plaza del Sol, we circled some main sights on our tourist map that we got from the hostel, and, despite the 95-degree Fahrenheit sunny weather, we set out with cameras and water bottles to go see the most famous sights.
 Our main goal was to see the palace and some parks.

 We found our way into Plaza Mayor, which is a giant plaza walled off by buildings on all sides.
 It’s really interesting!
 It was so hot that not many people were out walking around.
+This was good for us, because we love finding places to travel where you can avoid tourists.
 We continued for a few blocks to find the palace and basilica.

 Royal Palace of Madrid